-(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus would increase (decrease) the amount of each of cash and cash equivalents, additional paid-in capital and total capitalization by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering price of \$ as set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, additional paid-in capital and total capitalization by set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, additional paid-in capital and total capitalization by \$ million, assuming the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, additional paid-in capital and total capitalization by \$ million, assuming the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering price of spectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering price of spectus.
+(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus would increase (decrease) the amount of each of cash and cash equivalents, additional paid-in capital and total capitalization by approximately \$8.7 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a 1.0 million share increase (decrease) in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, additional paid-in capital and total capitalization by \$14.9 million, assuming the assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.